AbdullahProjects/oop-fundamentals-with-typescript/README.md

 ## 2. Building Blocks of OOP

-The fundamental building blocks of OOP are **Classes**, **Objects**, and **Inheritance**.
+The fundamental building blocks of OOP are **Classes** and **Objects**.
 Everything in OOP revolves around these concepts — classes define structure, objects bring it to life, and inheritance lets you extend and reuse it.

----

 ### Classes